 The pulp magazine era was ending as the 1940s drew to a close.
 The last titles that Donenfeld put out under the Trojan Publishing umbrella were digest-size collections of previous material like these.
 Type was becoming the norm on magazine covers rather than hand-lettering, and while it’s possible Ira Schnapp did the words DETECTIVE and WESTERN, the rest seems to be all typeset.
 This last gasp ended soon after, and the Donenfeld pulp line folded in 1950.
 Trojan tried a line of comic books edited by Adolphe Barreaux in the 1950s, but they didn’t last long either, and that was the end of Harry Donenfeld’s pulp empire.
 Of course, he still had very successful comics and magazine distribution companies.

 National Comics Publications, which we now know as DC Comics, was doing well.
-They’d hired Ira Schnapp to produce at least some of their logos in the 1940s, and around 1949 he joined their staff as the in-house logo, cover lettering and house ad designer and letterer.
+They’d hired Ira Schnapp to produce at least some of their logos in the 1940s, possibly story lettering as well on a freelance basis, and around 1949 I believe he joined their staff as the in-house logo, cover lettering and house ad designer and letterer.
 I’ve surmised this because in that year the amount of Schnapp work on the company’s covers takes a large jump, and by 1950 nearly all of it is by him.
 And it makes sense to me that he would be offered that job, since I think he was doing much the same thing (on a freelance basis I believe) for Donenfeld’s pulp line for many years, and had a proven track record as a logo designer for both companies.
-Ira was either 55 or 58 in 1950, and the kind of hand-lettering work he’d been doing for magazines, advertising and movie theaters was disappearing, except in comics.
+Ira was 56 in 1950, and the kind of hand-lettering work he’d been doing for magazines, advertising and movie theaters was disappearing, except in comics.
 I imagine the chance for a staff position that allowed him to continue doing what he did best was appealing.
 Schnapp would continue to produce his unique, somewhat old-fashioned by this point, but always graceful and well-crafted work for the company, providing them with a house style almost single-handed until about 1967, when most of that work shifted to another great designer, Gaspar Saladino.
 Schnapp was kept on for a year or two doing less important things as an acknowledgment of his long service to the company, but was let go in 1968, and died in 1969.

 Harry Donenfeld continued to run or oversee his businesses I assume, though not always at 480 Lexington, aided by his son Irwin, who joined National Comics Publication’s management in 1948.
 Donenfeld was injured in a fall in 1962 from which he never recovered, and died in 1965.